halcy/Mastodon.py/docs/index.rst

                            # logged-in users Timeline
         'endorsed': # Boolean denoting wheter the specified user is being endorsed / featured by the
                     # logged-in user
-    }
+        'note': # A free text note the logged in user has created for this account (not publicly visible) }

 Filter dicts